xyproto/geminiclient/README.md

 ## A note about Google Cloud

-If an application that uses `simplegemini` is deployed to ie. Google Cloud Run, then creating a new service account with "Vertex AI User" permissions is probably needed.
+If an application that uses `geminiclient` is deployed to ie. Google Cloud Run, then creating a new service account with "Vertex AI User" permissions is probably needed.
 This can be created in the "IAM & Admin" section.
 The service account can then be selected when deploying to Cloud Run.

 ## Function calling / tool use